 Culture and values

 Coor's customers are active in differing sectors, in various sites and in different countries.
 They expect Coor to work consistently and provide the same high quality group wide.
 Accordingly, working actively from a shared corporate culture is an important task.
-The three guiding principles that direct all staff in daily work are the foundation of Coor's corporate culture.
-These guiding principles are based on the distinguishing features of a professional services provider.
+The three guiding principles (our "guiding stars") that direct all staff in daily work are the foundation of Coor's corporate culture.
+These principles are based on the distinguishing features of a professional services provider.
+More information about our Guiding Stars can be found here.